Skip to main content

 🎓

-Extended Producer Responsibility (EPR)#
+Extended Producer Responsibility (EPR) in SA#

 South Africa's EPR regulations (effective May 2021, enforced by the Department of Forestry, Fisheries and Environment) require: